 Finding a hobby is a vital but neglected job.
 Those days are gone when parents used to pressure kids to study hard.
 Your child can live a fulfilling life if she takes up her hobby or passion as her profession.

-This is not a tactic but a strategic move which can’t be implemented immediately.
+This is not a tactic but a strategic move that can’t be implemented immediately.
 People are willing to sacrifice all sorts of comforts for their passions.

 Teenagers won’t start smoking if they want to become an athlete.
 They are less likely to succumb to addiction if can ruin their dream.